 On October 18, 1941, Harry was sent to San Francisco, California, along the southern route through New Mexico and Arizona.
 Arriving there on October 24, the battalion was ferried to Camp McDowell on Angel Island by the U.S.A.T.
 General Frank M. Coxe.
 The tankers received physicals and inoculations from the battalion’s medical detachment.
 Men with minor medical conditions were held back on the island and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.
 It was at this time that Harry resigned as an enlisted man and was commissioned a second lieutenant when one of the officers, of D Company, was reassigned to Officer Candidate School.
 Harry was assigned to D Company as a tank platoon commander.

-At the fort, the tankers were met by General Edward P. King, who welcomed them and made sure that they had what they needed.
+At the fort, the tankers were met by Gen. Edward P. King Jr. who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
-He made sure that they had Thanksgiving Dinner before he left to have his own dinner.
+He made sure that they had dinner before he left to have his own dinner.
+Being an officer, Harry had dinner with the officers of the 194th Tank Battalion.
+D Company was scheduled to be transferred to the 194th so when they arrived at the fort, they moved into their nearly finished barracks.
+Harry was reassigned to C Company of the 194th and put in charge of a tank platoon of tanks.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” meant they actually worked until 4:30 in the afternoon.